Doug-github-thing/WiFi-tempRH/README.md

 - needs the function to select which sensor ID to view, from a list of all valid sensor IDs.

-## Needed Routes
+## Current Backend Routes

+### Get

-- /nodes - Gets a list of all nodes
+- `/tables` - Returns a list of tables in the database

-- /node:sensor - Gets a list of all sensor ids and names for a given node
+- `/node/:node` - Gets the ids and names of each sensor in a given node.

-- /current/node:sensor - Gets current value for a specific sensor
+- `/node/:node` - Gets all data for given sensor in a given node.

+### POST

+- `/new/node` - Creates a new node_0 and node_0_sensors, in case something had happened to them.